Romani music

-Romani music (often referred to as gypsy or gipsy music, which is sometimes considered a derogatory term) is the music of the Romani people who have their origins in northern India but today live mostly in Europe.
+Romani music is the music of the Romani people.

+In the English language, Romani people have long been known by the exonym Gypsies or Gipsies and this remains the most common English term for the group.
+Some Roma use and embrace this term while others consider it to be derogatory or an ethnic slur.

-Historically nomadic, though now largely settled, the Romani people have long acted as entertainers and tradesmen.
-In many of the places Romanies live they have become known as musicians.
-The wide distances travelled have introduced a multitude of influences of: Byzantine, Greek, Arabic, Indian, Persian, Turkish, Slavic, Romanian, German, Dutch, French, Spanish, and even Jewish musical forms.
+Historically nomadic, though now largely settled, the Romani people have long acted as entertainers and tradesmen in Europe.
+In many of the places Romani live they have become known as musicians.
+The wide distances travelled have introduced elements from Indian, Persian, Armenian, Turkish, Balkan, German and French music.

-It is difficult to define the parameters of a unified Romani musical style, as there are many differences in melodic, harmonic, rhythmic and formal structures from region to region.
-Lyrics to Romani songs are often sung in one or more dialects of the Romani language, and dance frequently accompanies Romani music performance.
+It is difficult to define the parameters of a unified Romani musical style, as there are differences in melodic, harmonic, rhythmic and formal structures from region to region.
+Lyrics to Romani songs may incorporate one or more dialects of the Romani language, and dance frequently accompanies Romani music performance.

 The quintessentially Spanish flamenco is to a very large extent the music (and dance, or indeed the culture) of the Romani people of Andalusia.

-Apart from Romani music for local use, in Eastern Europe a separate Romani music originated for entertainment at parties and celebrations.
-This music drew its themes from Hungarian, Romanian, Russian and other sources.
-Later on it gained popularity in Western Europe, where many Romani orchestras were active, playing sophisticated melodies of East European origin.
-Probably the most influential Romani musician was Django Reinhardt (1910–1953).